A Short Drive to Cudillero: A Tale of Fishing Fumbles

 Killing Time the Only Way We Know How

-Dinner in Spain’s a late affair.
-Eight o’clock, at the earliest.
+Dinner in Asturias doesn’t happen until late.
+Eight o’clock’s the warm-up.
 I checked my watch.
 6:15.

 “Too early to eat,” Mary said.

-“Not too early for a beer though,” I said, steering us toward a bar before she could disagree.
+“Not too early for a beer,” I said, steering us toward Plaza de la Marina before she could change her mind.

 “Wait for the restaurants or make something in the van?”
 Mary asked.

-I proudly produced the fishing rod I’d picked up back in Gijón.
+I pulled out the fishing rod I’d bought back in Gijón.

 She sighed.